hotosm/osm-export-tool/README.md

 $ CREATE EXTENSION HSTORE;

 #####-Install GDAL
-For ubuntu, following packages are required, before installing GDAL
+For ubuntu, following packages are required before installing GDAL
 $ sudo apt-get install python-software-properties
 $ sudo add-apt-repository ppa:ubuntugis/ubuntugis-unstable
 $ sudo apt-get update
 To install the python GDAL bindings into your virtualenv you need to tell pip where to find the libgdal header files, so in your shell run:
 $ export CPLUS_INCLUDE_PATH=/usr/include/gdal
 $ export C_INCLUDE_PATH=/usr/include/gdal
 $ pip install GDAL=1.11.2